-The primary toxic substances being addressed on Guam regardless of any DoD expansion include ACM, LBP, PCBs, and radon gas.
+The primary toxic substances being addressed on Guam regardless of any DoD expansion include ACM, LBP, PCBs, and radon.
 ACM, LBP, and PCBs are not expected to result in additional impacts because LBPs were banned in 1978, most uses of PCBs banned in 1979, and ACM would not be used in new utilities infrastructure facilities.

-Radon gas could seep into facilities and/or structures.
+Radon could seep into facilities and/or structures.
 However, radon resistant construction techniques would be used and DoD would periodically test facilities constructed in known radon zones to verify that no unacceptable radon gas buildup occurs.
 As appropriate, radon mitigation measures would be installed.
-Therefore, the impacts from toxic substances would be less than significant.

-Expected increases in the generation of hazardous waste are judged to be negligible as a result of these existing potable water upgrade activities.
+Expected increases in the use of hazardous waste are judged to be negligible as a result of these existing potable water upgrade activities.
 It is estimated that about 375 lbs (171 kg) of hazardous waste would be generated annually from these upgrade and operational activities.
-These wastes are anticipated to include pesticides, herbicides, adhesives, lubricants, solvents, and corrosive liquids.
-This estimate was based on professional judgment and DRMO Guam hazardous waste disposal data.
-No proposed mitigation measures would be required.
+These wastes are anticipated to include adhesives, lubricants, solvents, and corrosive liquids.
+This estimate was based upon professional judgment and DRMO Guam hazardous waste disposal data.
+No potential mitigation measures would be required.